-There are 37 communities within the Will County service area, some of which are "border communities," that are shared with neighboring counties.
+There are 38 communities within the Will County service area, some of which are "border communities," that are shared with neighboring counties.
 Two data sets are created: The area within Will County and the portion of the "border communities" outside of Will County.
 These are added together to create the Will County Service Area and the resulting total is utilized to establish the estimates for waste and recycling volume generation.
 The following is a list of all the communities that are eligible to utilize Prairie View RDF:

-Aurora Crete Lockport Orland Park Steger Beecher Diamond Manhattan Park Forest Symerton Bolingbrook Elwood Matteson Peotone Tinley Park Braceville Frankfort Minooka Plainfield University Park Braidwood Godley Mokena Rockdale Wilmington Channahon Homer Glen Monee Romeoville Woodridge Coal City Joliet Naperville Sauk Village

-Population.
-According to U.S. Census data and the Will County Land Use Department/ Planning Division's 2014 Population Estimates, Will County has

-New Lenox Shorewood

-2010 US Census notes the five largest cities in Illinois are:

-Chicago 2,695,598
+an me communities mat are engible to t

-Aurora 197,899
+Aurora Crete Lockpo

-Rockford 152,871
+Beecher Diamond Manhat

+Bolingbrook Elwood Mattesc

+Braceville Frankfort Minook

+Braidwood Godley Mokena

+Channahon Homer Glen Monee

-Joliet 147,433
+Coal City Joliet Napervi

-Naperville 141,853
+Crest Hill Lemont New Le

+LockportOrland ParkManhattanPark ForestMattesonPeotoneMinookaPlainfieldMokenaRockdaleMoneeRomeovilleNapervilleSauk VillageNew LenoxShorewood

-(3 of the 5 are located in the Will County Service Area)
+Steger Symerton Tinley Park University Park Wilmington Woodridge 2010 US Census notes the five largest cities in Illinois are: Chicago 2,695,598 Aurora 197,899 Rockford 152,871 Joliet 147,433 Naperville 141,853 (3 of the 5 are located in the Will County Service Area)